-- The hotel General Manager and Health & Safety Officer will implement this policy and report annually on its progress.
+The Health & Safety Manager will implement this policy and report annually on its progress.
 The policy will be monitored to ensure it is effective and will be regularly reviewed and revised as and when necessary to comply with current legislation.

-Whittlebury Park is committed to reducing pollution of the environment through the hotels’ actions and activities, to this end,
+Whittlebury Park is committed to reducing pollution of the environment through the Park’s actions and other activities, to this end;

-- We do everything we can to reduce carbon emissions
+- Whittlebury do everything we can to reduce carbon emissions

-- We dispose of and recycle our cooking oil and grease
+- Whittlebury dispose of and recycle our cooking oil and grease

 - Chemicals are bio degradable and environmentally friendly

-- We constantly monitor and ensure minimum safe levels of chemicals are used in our spa and leisure facilities.
+- Whittlebury constantly monitor and ensure minimum safe levels of chemicals are used in our spa and leisure facilities.

 Energy efficiency measures adopted

-- LED lighting has been installed where possible throughout the hotel
+- LED lighting has been installed where possible throughout the estate.

 - Energy saving light-bulbs are fitted in public areas and energy saving strip-light reflector fittings are fitted to all training rooms.

-- Car park lighting is fitted with light and motion sensors.
+- Car park lighting is fitted with light and time sensors.